jonnysamps/injecterooski/README.md

 Contributing
 ------------
-If you like to contribute please fork and send me a PR.
+If you'd like to contribute please fork and send me a PR.